 - Educated thousands of individuals in training classes and workshops;

-- Published 25 book titles that have sold approximately 100 copies;
+- Published 25 book titles that have sold approximately 1 million copies;

 - Created content for websites that receive over 1 million visitors per day.